iainctduncan/learn-scheme-for-max/part_1.rst

 Lists, in more depth
 --------------------

+..
+TODO clarify that operations make new lists

 As we previously discussed, under the hood, Lips lists are *linked-lists*.
-In the computer's memory, every cell in a list includes a value, and a pointer to the next item.
+In the computer memory, every cell in a list includes a value, and a pointer to the next item.
 The last item in a list has a pointer to a hidden cell that holds the **null list**.
-So if we look at a list of three elements, **'(1 2 3)**, there are three cells with numbers and pointers, and one hidden cell with the null list.
-The third cell's pointer points there.
-Or another way of thinking of it is that there are three cells, the last of which points to the null list, which is magical and gets special rules.
+So if we look at a list of three elements, **'(1 2 3)**, there are three cells with numbers and pointers, and one hidden cell with the null list, to which the third cell's pointer points.
+Or another way of thinking of it is that there are three cells, the last of which points to the null list, which is a special case.

+In this section we will look briefly at the classical Lisp list functions.
-Ok, I admit, Lisp list functions are weird, with names like **car**, **cdr**, and **cons**.
+I will admit these Lisp list functions have bizarre names: **car**, **cdr**, **cons**, etc.
 While these names seem annoying at first, they have stuck around as they are easy to type, and will become second nature pretty quickly.
-They come from operating instruction names on very old IBM computers.
+(They originally come from operating instruction names on very old IBM computers!)

-We can get the first item of a list using the **car** function.
-We can get the *rest* of the list, by using the **cdr** function, which always returns a list.
-(Well, not *always-always*, but for now let's say always: if used on a *proper-list*, cdr always returns a list). cdr returns a list because if we start at item 2 in our liked list, having chopped off item 1 (the head), the chain of links will still work to the end of the list.
+We can get the first item of a list using the **car** function, and we can get the *rest* of the list, by using the **cdr** function.
+We can think of the combination of car and cdr as taking off the head of the list, which leaves us with one single item (the car) and the remaining linked list (the cdr).
+Thus cdr, if called on a proper list, always returns a list.
+Though the list it returns could be the null list, if the head was the last proper item.
 An example is worth a thousand words here:

 .. code:: scm